 Living Areas 🛋️

-- Monthly: Cushion crevices, baseboards, fan blades.
+- Each month, cushion crevices, baseboards, and fan blades.

 Bedrooms 🛏️

-- Weekly: Sheets; quick dust; floor.
+- Weekly: Sheets, quick Dust, floor.

 Laundry 🧺